trek-view/gopro-metadata/README.md

 ## GPMF 101

-All GoPro 360 cameras write data in their own GoPro Metadata Format (GPMF / GPMD) also called the General Purpose Metadata Framework.
+All GoPro 360 cameras (and non 360 cams) write telemetry data in their own GoPro Metadata Format (GPMF / GPMD) also called the General Purpose Metadata Framework.

 [This blog post provides a good introduction](https://gopro.com/en/us/news/gopro-video-metadata-open-source-explained).